 About the Initiative

-The University of Virginia Environmental Resilience Institute is launching a coordinated research initiative focused on negative emissions to provide global thought leadership in this important area.
-The Climate Restoration Initiative will bring together faculty and students from across ground to collaborate on targeted projects with leaders from other academic, government, and NGO institutions.
-The goal of the Climate Restoration Initiative will be to build strong interdisciplinary teams that leverage the university’s research excellence and provide actionable knowledge for climate change mitigation.
+The University of Virginia Environmental Resilience Institute launched a coordinated research initiative in 2020 focused on negative emissions to provide global thought leadership in this important area.
+The Climate Restoration Initiative is bringing together faculty and students from across ground to collaborate on targeted projects with leaders from other academic, government, and NGO institutions.
+The goal of the Climate Restoration Initiative is to build strong interdisciplinary teams that leverage the university’s research excellence and provide actionable knowledge for climate change mitigation.